Veliparib With or Without Carboplatin in Treating Patients With Stage IV Breast Cancer

 VI.
 To explore the relationship between biomarkers of drug effect and progression-free survival.

 VII.
 To evaluate the efficacy and safety of the combination of carboplatin and ABT-888 in patients who have failed single agent ABT-888.

 VIII.
 To conduct subset analysis on BRCA1 vs. BRCA2 and hormone receptor status.

-OUTLINE: Patients are randomized to 1 of 2 treatment arms.
+OUTLINE: This s a dose-escalation study of veliparib.
+Patients are randomized to 1 of 2 treatment arms.

 ARM I: Patients receive veliparib orally (PO) twice daily (BID) on days 1-21.

 ARM II: Patients receive carboplatin intravenously (IV) over 30 minutes on day 1 and veliparib as in Arm I.

 In both arms, treatment repeats every 21 days in the absence of disease progression or unacceptable toxicity.